-What do you imagine when you think of Christmas?
+What do you imagine when you think of Christmas folklore?
 Is it eight shaggy reindeer dragging Santa on his sleigh through the snow?
 Or perhaps it’s a row of festive stockings hanging above the mantelpiece?

-So we’ve dug up some of the weirdest, most wonderful gift givers from around Europe to show you a different side of Christmas this year!
+So we’ve dug up some of the weird, wonderful gift givers from around Europe to show you a different side of Christmas folklore this year!

 1. A Pooping Present Log

 Kids in Catalonia do not get their Christmas presents from a stocking above the mantelpiece — they get them from a Christmas log called Caga Tió, which directly translates to “pooping uncle.”
-With a cartoonish face painted on one end, these strange logs can be bought at Christmas markets and are kept in the house from Dec 8th when Catalans celebrate the Feast of the Immaculate Conception.
+With a cartoonish face painted on one end, these strange logs can be bought at Christmas markets and are kept in the house beginning on December 8, when Catalans celebrate the Feast of the Immaculate Conception.

 2. Julebukk And The Christmas Gnomes

-In Old Norse, Julebukk translates directly to “Yule goat,” and is as much a part of Christmas in Scandinavia as Santa is in the UK and US.
+In Old Norse, Julebukk translates directly to “Yule goat,” and is as much a part of Christmas folklore in Scandinavia as Santa is in the United Kingdom and United States.
 The goat is thought to have pulled Thor’s chariot, and later sacrificed its life to provide a feast for Thor and his pals.

-In Scandinavian countries, the Julebukk comes in many shapes and sizes, as a gigantic goat-shaped figure made of straw with horns so long and curved they touch his hindquarters, or as a tiny goat-shaped Christmas decoration.
+In Scandinavian countries, the Julebukk comes in many shapes and sizes.
+He can be a gigantic goat-shaped figure made of straw with horns so long and curved they touch his hindquarters, or he can be a tiny goat-shaped Christmas decoration.
 Over time, Julebukk has changed roles to deliver the Christmas gnomes Tomten (Sweden), Nissen (Norway), and Tonttu (Finland) to the doors of children to drop off their presents.

 This Yule goat has attained international notoriety in recent years thanks to the Swedish town of Gävle and their gigantic Julebukk statue, which is the victim of annual arson plots!
-Destroying the giant wicker goat has become a Christmas prank tradition in Gävle, dating all the way back to 1956, with the 40 ft sculpture being stolen, smashed to pieces, or, usually, burned to the ground.
+Destroying the giant wicker goat has become a Christmas prank tradition in Gävle dating all the way back to 1956, with the 40-foot sculpture often winding up stolen, smashed to pieces or, usually, burned to the ground.

-This year, with the world (or, more specifically, the internet) watching, Gävle has gone all-out with their defenses, erecting a double fence, installing 24-hour CCTV and hiring 24 hour guards together with a K9 unit.
-Here’s hoping the Gävle goat survives 2019!
+In recent years, with the world (or, more specifically, the internet) watching, Gävle has gone all-out with their defenses, erecting a double fence, installing 24-hour CCTV and hiring 24 hour guards together with a K9 unit.
+Here’s hoping the Gävle goat survives another winter.

 3. The Italian Christmas Witch

-It is Befana, not Santa, who delivers presents to the children of Italy, and her timing is a little different, too.
-Befana comes a-knocking on January 6th, the day of the Epiphany, and she holds the children to high standards.
+It is Befana, not Santa, who delivers presents to the children of Italy.
+Her timing is a little different, too.
+Befana comes a-knocking on January 6, the day of the Epiphany, and she holds the children to high standards.
 If they’ve been naughty that year, she’ll fill their stocking with coal, and in some parts of Italy they’ll just get a stick.

 Befana probably isn’t as aesthetically pleasing as Santa (often depicted as a hooded old hag), but Italian parents are big fans of the festive sorceress.
-To say thank you, parents leave a glass of wine out for her on the eve of her arrival — so if you spot an old woman wobbling around on a broomstick in early Jan, that’ll be a tipsy Befana.
+To say thank you, parents leave a glass of wine out for her on the eve of her arrival.
+So if you spot an old woman wobbling around on a broomstick in early January, tip your hat to a tipsy Befana.

 4. The Yule Lads

-Each Yule Lad has his own distinct personality, with strange but self-explanatory names such as Door Slammer, Bowl Licker, Door Sniffer and Yoghurt Gobbler.
+Each Yule Lad has his own distinct personality, with strange but self-explanatory names such as Door Slammer, Bowl Licker, Door Sniffer and Yogurt Gobbler.
 Although odd, the Lads are generally thought of as kind fellows, unlike their fiendish counterpart (and mother) Grýla, a grumpy troll who comes down from the mountains at Christmas and boils children alive.
-Quite an intense Christmas tale for small children, but there you go.
+Quite an intense bit of Christmas folklore for small children, but there you go.